github/codeql/docs/ql-libraries/dataflow/dataflow.md

 # Using the shared data-flow library

-This document is aimed towards language maintainers and contain implementation details that should be mostly irrelevant to query writers.
+This document is aimed towards language maintainers and contains implementation details that should be mostly irrelevant to query writers.

 ## Overview